Jul 2022 - Jan 2023

 Financial products demand structural clarity above all else

-When users are managing disputes, onboarding merchants, or reviewing financial summaries, ambiguity in navigation isn't a minor UX issue - it's a trust issue.
+When users are managing disputes or onboarding merchants, unclear navigation isn't a small UX issue, it's a trust issue.
 Getting the information architecture right early was the single most important investment on this project.

 MVP discipline is a design skill

-With a complex, interlocking product and a fixed timeline, every feature decision had downstream consequences for development.
-Learning to advocate for deferral - as with Settlements - rather than trying to design everything at once, was a critical part of delivering something coherent and on time.
+Every feature decision had knock-on effects for the build.
+Learning to argue for deferral, as with Settlements, rather than trying to design everything at once, was a big part of shipping something coherent and on time.

 Backend constraints are design constraints